Syarif Masahor: Resistance

 James Brooke's expansion policy caused disturbance in many parts of Borneo.
 In the initial agreement between James Brooke and the Sultan of Brunei, Sarawak was only a territory which stretched from Tanjung Datu to Maong River (Sungai Maong).
 Syarif's territory was far away from the designated area.
 Brooke's encroachment into local leaders' territory caused many locals to rebel, including Syarif Masahor.

 James Brooke departed for England at the end of 1857, leaving his nephew, Captain John Brooke Brooke, in charge.
 This allowed Masahor to put his plans into action.
 In July 1859, Masahor and his army attacked Brooke's outpost near Bukit Rejang in Kanowit.
 During this attack, officers Charles Fox and Henry Steele were killed by Melanau people led by Sawing and Sakalai.
-This frightened the Brooke government following the rebellion by the Bau Chinese in 1857, and the massacre of Europeans in SE Borneo in May of 1859, at the start of the Banjarmasin War.
+This frightened the Brooke government following the rebellion by the Bau Chinese in 1857, and the massacre of Europeans in SE Borneo in May 1859, at the start of the Banjarmasin War.